Skip to Content

 The reflective essays are an important part of the end-of-program portfolio.
 They allow students to highlight the knowledge they have acquired throughout the M.L.I.S. program, to demonstrate professional growth, and to consider how their learning experience will impact their professional practice.
 Reflective writing is a three step process that includes (1) description, (2) analysis, and (3) reflection.
 As students select their best work sample for each of the six areas, they should address the following components:

 A. Description: Description is an overview of the example.
-It should include an explanation of how the work sample relates to the particular area it addresses and why it was chosen for inclusion in the portfolio.
+It should include an explanation of what the work sample is and how the work sample relates to the particular area it addresses.
 It sets the stage, explains the purpose.
 It answers the question, "What did I do and why?"

 B. Link to Work Sample